Scheduling with an API

 Sound familiar?

-A ticket gets resolved, but the customer needs a walkthrough.
-Scheduling that follow-up manually means another email chain, another context switch, another thing to track.
+A ticket gets closed, but the customer needs a walkthrough.
+Booking it manually means another email chain and another context switch.
+Trigger it from your ticketing system via the API instead.

 Scheduling as infrastructure, not a UI tool